cb372/KagemaiCommenter/README.md

 Designed to be used as an SVN post-commit hook.

+The Kagemai comment can include the SVN revision and username/email address of the committer.

-See code comments for examples of customization options.
+See code comments in `config.rb` for examples of customization options.

 ## Usage

+Edit options in `config.rb` to match your environment.

 Add a line similar to the following to your `post-commit` file.

-    /path/to/ruby kagemai_comment.rb "$REV" "$REPOS"
+    /path/to/ruby /path/to/KagemaiCommenter/main.rb "$REV" "$REPOS"

 ## Dependencies

 None.

+Tested in Ruby 1.8.7.